semantic-logs/spec/README.md

 #### `msg`

-Human readble text.
+Human-readble text.

 Messages should be from a small finite set of options.
-Messages should not be formatted, because that would allow infinite messages.

-* Discouraged: `time=2022-12-10T14:15:00Z level=INFO msg="Hello harry123"`
-* Encouraged: `time=2022-12-10T14:15:00Z level=INFO msg="Hello" userid=harry123`
+The number of possible messages an application logs at >= `WARN` should be finite, so that aggregate reports can be generated (e.g. `stats count by msg`).

 `message` is a synonym.